Acupuncture & Integrative Medicine Specialists Located in Portland, Oregon

 What do you like to do for fun?
 A few years ago a neighbor asked my husband where I’d been since she hadn’t seen me in a while.
 He responded that I just prefer being inside organizing.
 It’s true, kind of.
 I do love having a clean and organized space around me.
 It keeps my head clear and allows me to be able to focus on whatever task or activity is at hand.
 That might include throwing a frisbee with my ten year old, curling up and reading a book of short stories, or going to watch one of my kid’s soccer, ultimate frisbee or futsal games.

 In the last few years I’ve also started traveling again.
 I have a hobby of “miles hacking” where I use tips and tricks to accrue airline miles for free travel.
 In the last few years I’ve traveled to Guatemala, Mexico, Turkey, Italy, Spain, Portugal, and Belize, as well as a number of other places in the US without paying a dime!
 And photography.
 I love taking photos.
-You can follow me on Instagram @DrSamanthaND!
+Come on by and follow me on Instagram @DrSamanthaND!

 What is your health and healing philosophy?
 I believe that the best approach is the one that is least likely to cause harm and the most likely to heal.
 Sometimes that may mean a medication while you make lifestyle changes that will ultimately resolve your concerns.
 Other times it may mean dietary changes and supplements.
 Two people can walk into my office with the same medical diagnosis, yet walk out with completely different treatment plans.
 It is my job to use a combination of knowledge, experience and intuition along with an understanding of each patient’s individual values to offer an approach that is truly unique to that patient.
 Your values.
 Your life.
 Your choices.